Mechaferret/resque-data-warehouse/README.md

 will be applied to the data warehousing table, thus minimizing database load and dynamically adjusting the delay in the copy to match the current load.

-This only works with Rails; it has only been tested with Rails 2.3.4 in which case the after_commit gem is also required.
+This only works with Rails >=3.0; it has been tested with Rails 3.0.5.

 Usage / Examples
 ----------------